The Strange Story of the Camberwell Ghost

-The report on the Surrey Sessions printed in the South London Press on Saturday the 7th December 1872 makes fascinating reading.
+The report on the Surrey Sessions printed in The South London Press on Saturday 7 December 1872 makes fascinating reading.
 The venue was the Sessions House in Newington Causeway, and the forty-five cases were tried by William Hardman and a supporting cast of fellow magistrates.
-Forty-four of the prisoners were charged with felony, and one with misdemeanour.
+Forty-four of the prisoners were charged with felony and one with misdemeanour.
 Only three could read and write.

 Our only certain information about Maria’s origins is that she was born in about 1853 on board a ship.
 On the other hand, we have a curious assortment of details as to her appearance, thanks to the meticulous records kept by the nineteenth-century courts.
 She was four feet ten-and-half inches in height and seven stone ten pounds in weight.
 She had dark brown hair and hazel eyes.
 She had distinctive blister-like scars on her chest, their cause unknown.

-What exactly was the nuisance, and did it have anything to do with Maria’s injuries?
+What exactly was the nuisance and did it have anything to do with Maria’s injuries?
 Well, for several weeks the houses along that stretch of Camberwell Road had been subjected to some strange happenings.
-Flowerpots had come flying into their gardens and yards, without warning, and for no obvious reason.
-Trees had been damaged, and missiles of every description had been lobbed at innocent individuals when they stepped out of doors.
-As there had been no sightings of a perpetrator, a rumour had started that the attacks were the work of a supernatural being.
-The Camberwell Ghost had been born.
+Flowerpots came flying into their gardens and yards, without warning and for no obvious reason.
+Trees were damaged, and missiles of every description were lobbed at innocent individuals when they stepped out of doors.
+As there had been no sightings of a perpetrator, a rumour started that the attacks were the work of a supernatural being.
+The Camberwell Ghost was born.

-Before going on it would be helpful to step back a bit from our story, and look rather more closely at the notion of a Camberwell Ghost.
-The fact is that there were many “local” ghosts in these superstitious times.
+Before we go on, it would be helpful to step back a bit from our story in order to look rather more closely at the notion of a Camberwell Ghost.
+The fact is that there were many ‘local’ ghosts in these superstitious times.
 Avid readers of the London Overlooked website may already have encountered one or more of these, which are, in chronological order, the Bermondsey Ghost, the Woburn Square Ghost, the Peckham Ghost and the Plaistow Ghost.
 And we must not forget the strange happenings in Stamford Street and Berkeley Square.

 Of all these hauntings the one most relevant to the current story is the Peckham Ghost, not only because Peckham and Camberwell sit side by side in South London, but also because the two sets of sighting both occurred late in 1872.
 No one is claiming a connection, though.
 When it came to superstition and credulity, Peckhamites and Camberwellians seemed to have maintained a proud mutual independence.